 Thus, British literature of the contemporary period mainly includes reality-based stories having strong characters and realistic themes.
 The Settings of contemporary novels are usually the current or modern era.
 In their novels and poetry, the contemporary writers deal with such themes as war, racism, identity, family, home, and a search for goodness in humanity.

-Top 10 Best Books on the History of English Literature
+Top 10 Best Books on the Introduction and History of English Literature

 - George Sampson’s The Cambridge History of English Literature